pureartisan/prisma-prefixed-ids/README.md

 // Create your Prisma client
 const prisma = new PrismaClient();

-// Define your model prefixes
-const prefixes: Partial<Record<ModelName, string>> = {
+// Define your model prefixes as an object const prefixes: Partial<Record<ModelName, string>> = {
   Organization: 'org',
   User: 'usr',